dimitri-nicolo/calico/_includes/v2.2/elastic-secure.md

    -n calico-monitoring
    ```

-1. Create a ConfigMap with information on how to reach the Elasticsearch cluster
+1. Create a configmap with information on how to reach the Elasticsearch cluster
    ```
    kubectl create configmap tigera-es-proxy \
    --from-literal=elasticsearch.backend.host="elasticsearch-tigera-elasticsearch.calico-monitoring.svc.cluster.local" \